mweiss27/babysitter/README.md

 ## Assumptions

+The client is billed only after a full hour of work has been completed.
 The client is billed for the highest applicable amount that occurred during the hour

 e.g. If the child went to bed at 8:45PM, then during the time of 8:00PM-8:59PM,